Best Mortgage Lenders | December 2022

-Frunzi says it’s important to find a lender with a focus on customer service “who is freely available to answer all the questions that a new buyer naturally will have.”
+It's important to find a lender that focuses on customer service who is freely available to answer all the questions that a new buyer will naturally have.

 It's become fairly easy to do your own research on just about any company these days.
-Jeremy David Schachter, a mortgage adviser at Pinnacle Capital Mortgage, suggests checking out past clients reviews on verified sites to get a sense of a lender's reputation in the industry.
+Check out past client reviews on verified sites, such as SuperMoney, to get a sense of a lender's reputation.

-What is the primary purpose of your loan?
+What is the primary purpose of your mortgage?

 Compare rates and fees

 Mortgage interest rates and fees can change relatively quickly during your home search.
 Consult several different mortgage companies to see which will offer you the most competitive rates.
-Also consider what the other fees and closing costs associated with the loan will be and how that will affect the total amount you need to pay.
+Also, consider the other fees and closing costs associated with the loan and how that will affect the total amount you need to pay.
 One way to do this is through a loan estimate from a lender.
-This form is a detailed document that will outline expected interest, payment amounts and closing costs.
-Lenders only give loan estimates after you have applied for a loan, and such an action results in a hard pull on your credit, which affects your credit score.
+This form is a detailed document that will outline expected interest, payment amounts, and closing costs.
+Lenders only give loan estimates after applying for a loan, and such an action results in a hard pull on your credit, which affects your credit score.
 Make sure you have narrowed it down to a few finalists before proceeding with any loan estimates.

 Things to consider